saschayoung/rpg_coc_order_of_the_stone/narrative/chapter_1.md

     the investigators enter the shelter deck, although it may occur sooner if the investigators decide to carry out a thorough deck- by-deck search.
 It can also be moved to any other passenger deck as required.
   > You come around a corner to find piles of debris on either side of the
   > corridor.
 A clear path runs between the piles, and beyond them is a
   > scene of carnage.
 The cabin doors at the end of the corridor have been
   > smashed inward and are covered in gore.
 Blood lies congealed in thick
   > pools, littered with parts of what were once people: viscera and chunks
   > of unidentifiable flesh; an arm here; a foot there, still in a shoe.
 Worse
   > are the heads, rolling back and forth as the ship rocks, their faces masks
   > of terror, seemingly ready to scream at any moment.
 There must be the
   > remains of at least a dozen people here, ripped apart, their limbs and
   > flesh distorted from the violence of their dismemberment.
   * Seeing the gruesome sight requires a **Sanity** roll (1/1D4+1 loss).
-* Handouts
+* Handouts: N/A

 ##### Upper Deck <a name="upper_deck"></a>